theHostileNegotiator/KWBandage/PatchNotes.md

 	* Create new buzzer units for each faction
 		* Subfaction Buzzer Swarm Support Power will use the new Buzzers
 #### Disintegrator
-1. Reaper 17 use Scrin Disintegrator instead of their own
+1. Reaper 17 uses Scrin Disintegrator instead of their own
-	* Create new disintegrator units for each faction
+	* Create new disintegrator units for Reaper 17
 2. Traveler 59 uses speed values before TW 1.05 Patch
 	* Increased squad speed from 50 to 65
 3. Crush Damage Penalty would be applied to subfaction Scorpion tanks with the Dozer Upgrade
 	* Damage is no longer applied to subfaction Scorpion tanks with the Dozer Upgrade
+#### Assimilator
+1. Reaper 17 uses Scrin Assimilator instead of their own
+	* Created Reaper 17 assimilator units for Reaper 17, edited required structures and husks to support new engineer unit.
 #### Cultist
 1. Armor, in particular CANNON vulnerability is representative of general Infantry Armor before TW 1.05
 	* Reduced CANNON vulnerability to 25%